Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 14 Januari 2025 12.24.07 UTC
+- WIB: Selasa, 14 Januari 2025 13.31.26 UTC
-- WITA: Selasa, 14 Januari 2025 13.24.07 UTC
+- WITA: Selasa, 14 Januari 2025 14.31.26 UTC
-- WIT: Selasa, 14 Januari 2025 14.24.07 UTC
+- WIT: Selasa, 14 Januari 2025 15.31.26 UTC

 Kutipan Inspiratif:
-"Our technological powers increase, but the side effects and potential hazards also escalate."
+"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."

-Kategori: technology
+Kategori: success